go-hep/hep/joss-paper/paper.md

 In this section, we list the packages that Go-HEP provides together with a short description.

-### `go-hep/rootio`
+### `go-hep/groot`

-`go-hep/rootio` provides read access to data stored in ROOT files.
+`go-hep/groot` provides read access to data stored in ROOT files.
-`rootio` is a pure-Go implementation of the ROOT file format, reimplementing from scratch the decoding and interpretation of ROOT's low-level file blocks (`TDirectory`, `TKey`, `TBuffer` and `TFile`) together with file metadata, such as `TStreamerInfo` and `TStreamerElement` that allow to serialize and deserialize C++ class' instances.
+`groot` is a pure-Go implementation of the ROOT file format, reimplementing from scratch the decoding and interpretation of ROOT's low-level file blocks (`TDirectory`, `TKey`, `TBuffer` and `TFile`) together with file metadata, such as `TStreamerInfo` and `TStreamerElement` that allow to serialize and deserialize C++ class' instances.
 1- and 2-dimensional histograms (`TH1x` and `TH2x`) can be extracted from
-ROOT files using `rootio`, as well as n-tuple data (`TTree`).
+ROOT files using `groot`, as well as n-tuple data (`TTree`).
 Go-HEP can also convert ROOT histograms into YODA's [@YODA] or Go-HEP's native format.

-`go-hep/rootio` is the gateway to the wealth of data generated, simulated and acquired by LHC experiments.
+`go-hep/groot` is the gateway to the wealth of data generated, simulated and acquired by LHC experiments.

-Right now, `go-hep/rootio` can only read ROOT data.
+Right now, `go-hep/groot` can only read ROOT data.
 Work is in progress to also create ROOT-compatible data files.

 ### `go-hep/fmom`